Ringling Bros circus resumes in Connecticut after acrobats' plunge

-A Ringling Bros and Barnum & Bailey Circus show has resumed performing in New England days after acrobats were seriously injured when a chandelier-like apparatus carrying them plummeted to the floor, shocking a Rhode Island audience, media reported.
+May 9 A Ringling Bros and Barnum & Bailey Circus show has resumed peforming in New England days after acrobats were seriously injured when a chandelier-like apparatus carrying them plummeted to the floor, shocking a Rhode Island audience, media reported.

 The show went on in Hartford, Connecticut on Thursday but without the act featuring an all-female team suspended by their hair, according to Feld Entertainment, which owns the Ringling Bros circus.